Last Updated on

 You can try it on your dog while using conventional medicine, without complications.

 It’s useful as an intermediate between modern medicine and surgery.
 Acupuncture is also compatible with other nontraditional medical practices.

 Gastrointestinal disorders (gastritis, colitis, megacolon), respiratory problems (rhinitis, sinusitis, chronic coughing), neurological disorders (epilepsy, stroke), musculoskeletal disorders (sprains, muscle spasms), allergies, dermatological disorders and urinary problems can be treated in dogs using acupuncture.

-You may be concerned about pain your dog could experience during treatment.
-Ordinarily, the pain or discomfort during acupuncture treatment is virtually nonexistent or very minimal.
-This pain is much less severe than even a routine vaccination.
+Pain or discomfort during acupuncture treatment is virtually nonexistent or very minimal.
+It’s much more mild than even routine vaccinations.

 There may be brief discomfort when a needle is first inserted.
 After that it can be relaxing and the dog won’t feel much.

 But they may be scared.
 Stick around for the procedure.
 A familiar face with help relax your dog.